-This beach resort and vacation area is beautiful, peaceful, and I think the best family choice if you want to be close to Panama City Beach.
+This beach resort and vacation area is beautiful and peaceful, and I think it's the best family choice if you want to be close to Panama City Beach.
 Just minutes west of Panama City Beach, these communities were used in the Jim Carrey movie, The Truman Show.
 They have great pedestrian shopping areas, beautiful beaches, and a good array of accommodations.

 Top Secluded Florida Beach: Alligator Point

 This beach is the most secluded beach of all.
 It is only a short drive from Tallahassee, and offers wonderful sand, excellent eats, and great fishing.
 Alligator Point is a strip of land that, similar to Cape San Blas, creates a bay between it and the coast of Florida.
 This bay produces some of the best saltwater clams in the world.

 Alligator Point is a few minutes' drive from Bald Point State Park.
 Also, one of the best and most beautiful seafood restaurants in the panhandle is minutes away, across the Ocklocknee River, at Angelo's and Sons.
 If you want to get away from everything and enjoy a beautiful beach, start planning!

 I recently returned from a trip to another great beach.
 We had a family vacation at Mexico Beach and had a wonderful time enjoying the beach and amazing Gulf fishing.
 During our week's stay, we were able to visit nearby cities, get in some offshore fishing, and soak in some great sun.

 Mexico Beach is located between Panama City and Port St. Joe.
 It is about a 30-minute drive from the party life of Panama City Beach, but quieter and less expensive.
 The accommodations here are mostly VRBO rentals, but there is also the El Governor Motel.
 All of the eating and shopping here is local and small, but that just adds to the character.